opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 .. important::
     To change the style of an element, you only have to find the element's class and change the desired CSS property.
-    It won't have any side-effect (limited to this single class name) and is guaranteed to work (since the hierarchy tree is mostly flat).
+    It won't have any side-effects (limited to this single class name) and is guaranteed to work (since the hierarchy tree is mostly flat).

     This is possible because all of OpenDataSoft's CSS code is written following the